 - There are very few set-up costs involved in this type of publishing – all that’s required is an Internet connection and a word-processing application.

-- Amazon is largest paid search engine in the world.
-People don’t Google things with their credit cards out, ready to buy, like they do with Amazon.
+- Amazon is the 3rd largest paid search engine in the world but people don’t Google things with their credit cards out, ready to buy, like they do with Amazon.
 This means more sales for you!

 The Kindle Direct Publishing (KDP) business model allows you to publish fiction or non-fiction books on the Amazon Kindle platform.
 The books can either be written by you, or you can outsource the authoring of the books to a professional ghostwriter.